gravitational/teleport/rfd/0159-password-status.md

 The old account settings page had separate paths for managing passwords and MFA devices, so there is no endpoint that would return information about all authentication methods specifically for this page.
 There is only an endpoint that returns a list of MFA devices.

 Since we already return `authType` in `/v1/webapi/sites/<site>/context`, it makes sense to extend the returned data structure with the `PasswordState` flag, thus making it appear in the `UserContext` structure on the frontend.
-The flag itself will be fetched from the [`GetUser`](https://github.com/gravitational/teleport/blob/e8b84ae20d1cae273f7f39aa02bdaeb2358cd4e4/api/proto/teleport/users/v1/users_service.proto#L27) RPC call that is already performed by the endpoint. `GetUser` will return the flag in the `GetUserResponse.user.Spec.PasswordState` field.
+The flag itself will be fetched from the [`GetUser`](https://github.com/gravitational/teleport/blob/53aafb44b584a41186822e802cf004d3fe4d2486/api/proto/teleport/users/v1/users_service.proto#L27) RPC call that is already performed by the endpoint. `GetUser` will return the flag in the `GetUserResponse.user.Status.PasswordState` field.

 ## Changes to the password reset flow

 During password reset (which, incidentally, also happens when we are creating a new account), we are setting user's password to a random, 16-character password.
 We propose to simply not create a password hash in this scenario at all and delete the existing one if present.

 The existing password validation code executed when user signs in is already prepared for a missing hash, although it recognizes it as a "missing user" scenario.
-The only change required is changing a debug message; the behavior of the algorithm remains the same.
+The only change required here is changing a debug message; the behavior of the algorithm remains the same.
+Another place where it should be addressed is the [`ValidateLocalAuthSecrets`](https://github.com/gravitational/teleport/blob/53aafb44b584a41186822e802cf004d3fe4d2486/lib/services/authentication.go#L36-L40) function, where we will need to prevent a timing attack by using a Cost operation on a fake hash.
+Note that it's unlikely for this part to be exploited, but it's a low-cost countermeasure that we can take.

 The proposed change is only to clean up our architecture and increase the level of protection of new passwordless accounts; it's better to have them protected by the fact that a password hash doesn't exist rather than by a hash for a random 16-byte password.